Definite breast cancer risks

 Women who have children have a slightly lower risk of breast cancer than women who don't have children.
 And the risk reduces further the more children you have.
 Your age when you have your first child also has an effect.
 The younger you are when you have your first child, the lower your risk.

-Starting your periods (menarche) at an early age has been linked with an increased risk of breast cancer.
-And if you have a late menopause this increases your breast cancer risk compared to women who have an earlier menopause.
+Starting your periods (menarche) at an early age (before the age of 12) has been linked with an increased risk of breast cancer.
+And if you have a late menopause (after the age of 55) this increases your breast cancer risk compared to women who have an earlier menopause.

 Statistical surveys in America and England have shown that white women have a higher risk of breast cancer than women from other ethnic groups.
 This is at least partly due to lifestyle factors.